NickColley/design-of-forms/src/preparing-instructions-for-the-reproduction-process/index.md

 in the course of (say) the next six months.

-If the form is likely to be reprinted, every effort should be made to see that it is in a final design when first reproduced, so that no alterations which are really after- thoughts need be made on reprinting.
+If the form is likely to be reprinted, every effort should be made to see that it is in a final design when first reproduced, so that no alterations which are really afterthoughts need be made on reprinting.
 Production costs are reduced if the same type etc. can be used again, and if repeat orders are likely after a certain period this should be stated.
 The type-standing procedure is explained more fully in H.M.
 Stationery Office Guide, Part 1: Notes for Clerks of Stationery.
 If at any time it is proposed that a

-form, previously printed, should in future be reproduced by a Departmental Repro- duction Service, H.M.S.O. should be informed so that any printing contract arrange- ments can be altered.
+form, previously printed, should in future be reproduced by a Departmental Reproduction Service, H.M.S.O. should be informed so that any printing contract arrangements can be altered.

 Where a new form is required for an important new procedure, it may be wiser to assume that experience of using the form will show that minor changes in design are